pydoit/doit/doc/index.rst

 and kept with *zero* bugs in the tracker.

 Development is done based on real world use cases.
-If I don't need a feature and nobody never asked for it, it is not implemented ;) It is well designed and has a very small code base so adding new features isn't hard.
+If I don't need a feature and nobody never asked/implemented it, it is not implemented ;)
+It is well designed and has a very small code base so adding new features isn't hard.